Honkware/router-chain-docs/docs/develop/voyager/voyager-v2.0/tools/voyager-pathfinder-api/performing-cross-chain-transaction/execute-transaction.md

     const wallet = new ethers.Wallet("YOUR_PRIVATE_KEY", provider)

-    // get transaction data via Transaction endpoint const txResponse = await getTransaction(params, quoteData); // params have been defined in step 1 and quoteData has also been fetched in step 1
+    // get transaction data via Transaction endpoint const txResponse = await getTransaction(quoteData); // params have been defined in step 1 and quoteData has also been fetched in step 1

     // sending the transaction using the data given by the pathfinder const tx = await wallet.sendTransaction(txResponse.txn.execution)